Sports-related curses: Bike No. 1 curse

 In MotoGP, every champion were granted rights to use number 1 on their bike for their title defense season.
 However, since 1998, most of champion who defend their titles using the number are unable to defend their title in the title defending season.

 In 1999, Spanish rider Àlex Crivillé won the championship after Mick Doohan, who was using number 1 on his bike suffered a career ending incident during the title fight.
-Crivillé would later failed to defend his title the next year after using the same number on his bike in 2000.
+Crivillé later failed to defend his title the next year after using the same number on his bike in 2000.
 The next year, the defending champion Kenny Roberts Jr. also failed to secure his title after using the same number.
 6 years later, defending champion Nicky Hayden, who won the championship in 2006 also failed to defend his title using the number after numerous incidents he suffered in 2007.
 The next year Casey Stoner also suffered the same fate.
 9 years after Stoner, defending champion Jorge Lorenzo also unable to defend his title after switching his bike number from 99 to 1.
+The curse was finally being broken in 2023 when Francesco Bagnaia won the championship using the number 1 only to lose it to Jorge Martín one year later after crashing at Malaysian sprint round.
+In 2025, Jorge Martín suffered an injury after training crash before the season start and was forced to miss first two rounds as he was scheduled to use the number for 2025 season.
+Ultimately, Martin would not be able to contest the entirety of 2025, retiring in Qatar and finishing seventh at the Czech Republic.